Sign Up to shop

 Now we’ve shown you what retail finance is, and how to go about implementing it, let’s look at the key pros and cons:

-Advantages of retail finance for small businesses
+Pros of using retail finance as a small businesses

 As we mentioned up top, not many small businesses are using retail finance options such as Klarna.
-That’s despite 9.5 million Brits claiming they actively avoided buying from retailers that didn’t offer buy now pay later solutions in 2020.
+That’s despite 9.5 million Brits claiming they actively avoided buying from retailers that didn’t offer buy now pay later solutions back in 2020.

 If you’re struggling to stand out from your competitors (and who isn’t…), this is a quick way to offer a point of difference.
-The big brands have already done the hard part by bringing these technologies into the mainstream, so you don’t have to worry about customers not trusting them (something that’s typically a big initial barrier for ‘fintech’ services).
+The big brands have already done the hard part by bringing these technologies into the mainstream, so you don’t have to worry about customers not trusting them (something that’s typically a big initial barrier for fintech services).

-2. Likely to increase conversion rate
+2. Improve your conversion rate

 It is likely that you will make more sales through offering a retail finance option.
 Klarna boasts some really amazing success stories here, with conversion rate increases of up to 44%.
 There’s no guarantee you’ll see an increase this substantial (especially if you sell to an older demographic, or sell relatively low-value products), but it’s fair to say that some increase is likely.